cockroachdb/docs/src/current/v23.2/cdc-queries.md

 ### Reference TTL in a CDC query

 In CockroachDB, table row deletes occur as a result of regular SQL transactions or through [row-level TTL]({% link {{ page.version.version }}/row-level-ttl.md %}).
 When your changefeed emits delete event messages, you may need to distinguish between these two types of deletion.
-For example, you may want to only emit messages for row-level TTL deletes from your changefeed.
+For example, only emitting messages for row-level TTL deletes from your changefeed.

 If you have TTL logic defined with [`ttl_expiration_expression` or `ttl_expire_after`]({% link {{ page.version.version }}/row-level-ttl.md %}#syntax-overview), you can leverage CDC queries to determine whether or not a given row was expired at the time of the changefeed event, including a delete event.